 A Closer Look at Brain-Stem Death

-Medical Status: The brain-stem controls 12 neurological functions, the most important one being breathing.
+Medical Status: The brain-stem controls a number of neurological functions, the most important one being breathing.
 A person who suffers a severe head trauma typically has swelling of the brain.
 Because of increased internal pressure within the skull, blood flow into the cranium is blocked, resulting in oxygen deprivation.
 Brain cells, extremely sensitive to oxygen loss, begin to die.
 Once the brain is dead, the patient stop breathing, and he or she will die.

 Legal and Medical Status: The majority of the countries in the world, and all 50 U.S. states, accept the 1968 Harvard University Medical School criteria of brain-stem death as the definitive moment of death.